 I have modified this amazing recipe because I am doing a Candida/Bacterial overgrowth protocol, and there are a lot of things I can’t have.
 However, this recipe came really close to checking off all the boxes and it is soooo good.
-But I have to give all the credit to Food Faith Fitness for her mega talents in the kitchen!
-I’ve made a few modifications (chives for onions, cream of coconut for the full fat coconut milk, and cut back on the oil).
-We had it for dinner last night, and OH MY!
-Enjoy!
+But I must give all the credit to Food Faith Fitness for her mega talents in the kitchen!
+I’ve made a few modifications (chives for onions, cream of coconut for the full-fat coconut milk, and cut back on the oil).

 Serving Size: 2